 - Utilize KVC’s Shared Living program for skill-building and community resources.

 Read Real Stories from KVC Shared Living Providers:

-Shared Living providers offer a safe, loving and structured living environments where clients can learn life skills for independent living and form community connections.
-Read the stories below to hear from current Shared Living providers about their experiences and why they love this work!
+Shared Living Providers offer a safe, loving and structured living environments where clients can learn life skills for independent living and form community connections.
+Read the stories below to hear from our Shared Living providers about their experiences and why they love this work!

 - A Remarkable Life: Caring for Individuals with Disabilities

 - Why Caring for a Person with Disabilities is So Rewarding